John Bird (New York politician)

-John Bird (November 22, 1768 – February 2, 1806) was an American slave owner, politician, and a United States representative from New York.
+John Bird (November 22, 1768 – February 2, 1806) was an American politician who served as a United States representative from New York.

 Biography

 Born in Litchfield, Connecticut, Bird was the son of Dr. Seth and Hanna Sheldon Bird and pursued classical studies; graduated from Yale College in 1786, studied law, was admitted to the bar, and commenced practice in Litchfield.
 He married Eunice Porter on October 4, 1789.
 The marriage ended in 1797 divorce, which was granted to Eunice from the Connecticut General Assembly on the grounds of ill treatment by her husband.
 His second marriage was to Sally Buel on March 29, 1799.